pollen-robotics/teleop_hub/README.md

-# reachy2_noVR_teleoperation

 # Teleoperation without VR

 A general project combining different methods for teleoperating Reachy2 without virtual reality.

-You can find the article on the development of the project and the technical details at this [link](Medium link).
+You can find the article on the development of the project and the technical details at this [link](AJOUT DU Medium link).

 ## Methods available